Localization in quiver moduli spaces: Localization in Kronecker moduli spaces

-\end{enumerate} \end{lem} {\it Proof.} Fixing a localization quiver and a stable colouring of the arrows we obtain a localization data.
-Every stable representation of $Q$ induces a stable representation of $\hat{K}(m)$, no matter if the colouring leads to cycles or not.
+\end{enumerate} \end{lem} {\it Proof.} Fixing a stable $m$-bipartite quiver and a stable colouring of the arrows we obtain a localization data.
+Every stable representation of $\mathcal{Q}$ induces a stable representation of $\hat{K}(m)$, no matter if the colouring leads to cycles or not.
 Induced arrows let the dimension of the moduli space increase.
-Thus it remains to prove that the dimension of the moduli space increases if a colouring induces a cycle which does not come from an induced cycle.\\ Let $j_1=j_2$, i.e. $\dim(j_{1,2})=d_{j_1}+d_{j_2}$.
+Thus it remains to prove that the dimension of the moduli space increases if a colouring induces a cycle which does not come from an induced cycle.
+Let $(\mathcal{Q},c)$ and $(\mathcal{Q},c')$ be the two resulting subquivers of $\hat{K}(m)$ and $d(c)$ and $d(c')$ be the resulting dimension vectors respectively.
+Assume $c'(j_1)=c'(j_2)$ and let $j_{1,2}$ be the corresponding vertex of $(\mathcal{Q},c')$, i.e. $d(c')_{j_{1,2}}=d_{j_1}+d_{j_2}$.
 We have $R_{j_1},R_{j_2}\geq 1$ in $Q$.
-Define $\dim A_j=\sum_{i\in A_j}\dim i$.
-Then we have for a colouring $c'$ producing this cycle
+Define $\dim A_j=\sum_{i\in A_j}d_i$.
+Then we have for the colouring $c'$ producing this cycle